usgs/wdfn-blog/content/api_catalog.md

-[^ivaka]: We prefer the term instantaneous-values data these days, but other roughly synonymous terms include continuous data, time-series data, unit-values data, UV ("you-vee") data, and real-time data (though that term is less about the frequency of data measurement and more designative of the fact that measurements are being made and being relayed to the Web very near the present moment).
+[^ivaka]: We prefer the term instantaneous-values data these days, but other roughly synonymous terms include continuous data, time-series data, unit-values data, UV ("you-vee") data, and real-time data (though that term is less about the frequency of data measurement and more designative of the fact that observations are made very near the present moment and then promptly relayed to the Web).

-[^gwaka]: Discrete groundwater level is the most precise term these days, but these data also are known colloquially as field measurements or "tape-downs" owing to the instrument typically used by technicians to obtain these measurements.
+[^gwaka]: Discrete groundwater level is the most precise term these days, but these data also are known colloquially as field measurements or "tape-downs" owing to the instrument typically used by technicians to make the measurement.

 [^oneperday]: One daily-mean value per day can be wholly adequate for large rivers and some data analyses.
-However, if processing power and storage space allow, instantaneous values might be considered as a more favorable data because they are potentially richer in information.
+However, if processing power and storage space allow, instantaneous values might be the preferred form of data as they are potentially richer in information.

 [^swaka]: Discrete surface-water field measurements are also known as calibrations, gaugings, surface-water measurements, field measurements, or even simply "measurements," as ambiguous as that term may be.